What To Do When Your Water Heater is Broken (or Before!)

 - Cross your fingers.

-High-efficiency hybrid water heaters last longer than traditional tank water heaters, with an average lifespan of ten to 15 years.
+High-efficiency hybrid water heaters last longer than traditional tank water heaters, with an average life span of 10 to 15 years.
 Plus, it will significantly decrease your monthly energy costs, and its reduced energy use is good for the planet.

 It’s a win-win.
 Be prepared for the eventual demise of your water heater and invest in a better, more energy-efficient future.